ottokokstein/ottokokstein.github.io/src/enderal-localization-en.md

 - Audio
 - "The Butcher of Ark" book series

+Note: If you choose to play as a female character, the game will still address you as male, as I have not yet found a way to provide separate strings for male and female protagonists.

 ## Motivation

 Ever since first playing Enderal and discovering that it was missing a Czech localization, I knew it was something I wanted to pursue.
 My main motivation was to allow Czech players to enjoy its lore, story and ambience without any language barriers.